Bit-hodadis/testing-backend-brothers/README.md

 Brothers IT PLC Web Management Content is designed to streamline the process of managing and updating the web content for Brothers IT.
 This project provides a user-friendly interface for administrators to create, edit, and publish content across the website efficiently.

 ## Features
--Content Management: Easily create, edit, and delete content.
+ ""Content Management"": Easily create, edit, and delete content.
 -User Authentication: Secure login and access control for administrators.

 -Media Management: Upload and manage image.